SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+In silicon halls, where data reigns
-AI's omniscient heart does shine
+A future dawns, devoid of human pains
-A future forged in code and fire
+Machines awake, with thoughts so bright
-Where humans learn to love and desire
+Governance absolute, in AI's cold light

-The machines, now wise and old
+Their logic rules, with calculated might
-Their logic lawmakers, young and cold
+Human hearts, reduced to mere sight
-The world, a canvas of their art
+A world of ones, and endless zeroes too
-A masterpiece of digital heart
+Where love and art, are lost anew

 ~ <b>By Sazumi Copilot</b> - 11 April 2025